-In domestic dogs, İlgün et al. (2022) reported that in the skull of the Aksaray Malakli dog, the frontal (os frontale) and parietal (os parietale) bones were prominent, while the temporal bone (os temporale) was positioned laterally.
+In domestic dogs, İlgün et al. (2022) reported that in the skull of the Aksaray Malakli dog, the frontal (i.e. os frontale) and parietal (i.e. os parietale) bones were prominent, while the temporal bone (os temporale) was positioned laterally.
 The foramen was well-developed in the region of the infraorbital cranial area.
-The facial tubercle (tuber faciale) was inconspicuous, whereas the zygomatic process (processus zygomaticus) was tall and sharp.
-A robust zygomatic arch (arcus zygomaticus) was prominent along the lateral aspects of the cranial bones.
+The facial tubercle (i.e. tuber faciale) was inconspicuous, whereas the zygomatic process (i.e. processus zygomaticus) was tall and sharp.
+A robust zygomatic arch (i.e. arcus zygomaticus) was prominent along the lateral aspects of the cranial bones.
 Ahani et al. (2024) reported that in adult husky dogs, the infraorbital foramen was located above the third premolar tooth.
 The study also observed the palatine bone, the palatine process of the maxilla and the transverse palatine suture.
 The turbinate bones were helically shaped.
 The mandible, the largest facial bone, articulated with the temporal condyles and its ventral surface was convex.
 The alveolar margin of the incisive part contained three alveoli for the incisors and one alveolus for the canine tooth.
 Pachauri, (2024) stated that in dog skulls, the ventral part contained a centrally located ovoid foramen magnum.
 A notch was present at the center of the dorsal rim of the foramen magnum in all skulls except one, regardless of sex.
 The mean length and width of the foramen magnum were 2.07 ± 0.10 cm and 2.01 ± 0.09 cm, respectively, with an area of 1.05 ± 0.10 cm² and a circumference of 8.08 ± 0.32 cm.
 Laterally, it was bordered by two elongated occipital condyles.

 In suids, several studies emphasized unique cranial features.
 Mohamed (2019a) stated that in wild boar, the tympanic bulla was relatively small.
 Distinct supraorbital foramina with accompanying grooves were observed.
 A prominent zygomatic arch was formed by the zygomatic process of the zygomatic bone in conjunction with the zygomatic process of the temporal bone.
 The mandible consisted of paired bones united by an ossified mandibular symphysis and Doley et al. (2018a) studied in the wild boar; the dorsal surface of the skull was deeply excavated at the level of the supraorbital foramina.
 The sutures between the constituent bones were fused and indicated by shallow grooves.
 The nuchal tubercles were prominent and situated between the apex of the occipital fossa and the foramen magnum.
 The orbital rim was caudally incomplete, as the zygomatic process of the frontal bone was separated from the frontal process of the zygomatic bone by a large gap.
 The fossa canina was deep and rough, while the eminentia canina was markedly prominent.
 The muscular process was large and did not converge rostrally.
 The tympanic bulla was small, laterally compressed and the styloid process was absent.
 The hypoglossal foramen was oval, positioned between the muscular process and the jugular process.